-I respect the right to privacy and encourage my clients to protect their own privacy where needed too.
-If you want to tell family and friends to gain their support (but prevent them from worrying) letting someone know you’re in counselling might reveal you have a problem or difficulty but also shows you’re dealing with it.
-Often our family and friends just want to know we’ll be okay and might be quite releaved that you’re seeking help.
+I respect the right to privacy and encourage my clients to protect their privacy too.
+If you want to tell family and friends you’re in counselling to gain their support if could also stop them worrying.
+It might reveal you have a problem but also shows you’re dealing with it.
+Often our family and friends just want to know we’re okay and might be releaved that you’re seeking help.

 What if I become dependent on counselling?

 My aim is always to help you work towards being ‘your own counsellor’.
-Within that process there might be times when you rely on support – this just makes you human.
+Within that process there might be times you rely on my support – this just makes you human.
 It can be difficult to accept help (often if we’re always helping others) but that can put us out of balance.
-My counselling is designed to empower you – yes you may be going through a hard time but I’ll help you strengthen the ‘adult’ part of you that we all have but can become weakened through difficult events.
+My counselling is designed to empower you – yes you may be going through a hard time but I’ll help you strengthen the ‘adult’ part of you that gets weakened in times of stress.

 What if nothing changes?

 Most people find going to counselling gives them something – a different perspective, release from difficult feelings or new ways of doing things.
 However there’s no guarantee it will work for you.
-If this is something you’re concerned about I offer a free, 30 minute consultation session which can help you make up your mind.
-See my Contact & Fees page for more information.
+If you’re concerned about this I offer a free 30 minute consultation session to can help you make up your mind.
+See my Contact page for more information.